RevealBi/Documentation/en/javascript/theming-dashboards.md

 ### Create a Custom Theme

 If you would like a theme that is more maintainable and easier to reuse and share, we recommend creating a custom theme.
-Creating a cutsom theme can be accomplished by creating a new class instance of a `RevealTheme`, and modifying it's properties.
+Creating a custom theme can be accomplished by creating a new class instance of a `RevealTheme`, and modifying it's properties.

 Here is an example of a custom theme: